Tracker-Optimizer/activity-tracker/README.md

 ### Database

-Use a dedicated Neon database for production.
+Use the dedicated Neon branch for production.

 ### Hosting